GerryOnGithub/Java-Playground/README.md

 ### Java-Playground
 The adwordy sub-directory is a (very) simulation of ranking ad-words in order to determine best fit.
+Program starts in Main.java.

 The output looks like the following, with lower rank indicating lower cost per click through:
 ```